project-chip/connectedhomeip/src/darwin/CHIPTool/README.md

 Because we do not share a developer group, directly running this scheme will fail with missing signing configuration errors.

-We need to update the Project configuration for CHIPTool to use your Personal Developer account and a unique Bundle ID.
+You need to update the Project configuration for CHIPTool to use your Personal Developer account and a unique Bundle ID.

 ### Compilation Fixes